djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

 The most important factors to get OpenPGP card working with EIDAuthenticate:

  - You need to create a CSR with the `gpgsm` tool
- - Create a self signed certificate with a CA key and write it to the card in binary DER  format.
+ - have your CSR signed by a trust provier CA OR create a self-signed certificate with a separate CA key
+ - write the certificate to the card in binary DER format.

 To make the CSR: